bexux/neural-net/README.md

+# Now an OCR project
+...built on top of a Flask.app

+# To import dependencies:
+pip install -r requirements.txt

+# To run the Flask App:
+export FLASK_APP=flaskapp
+flask run

+# To create the database
+flask database create

-# neural-net
+# Import card list
-Creating a Neural Network

-Run the mtg-api.py file to get a card list json file to work with.
+flask database import-cards